Bolle1987/Unattended_Installation/README.md

 ### <ins>Method 3: Use Ventoy Auto Install Plugin</ins>

 1. Download your preferred `autounattend.xml` file and save it on your computer.
-2. Download the [Windows 10](https://www.microsoft.com/en-us/software-download/windows10) or [Windows 11](https://www.microsoft.com/en-us/software-download/windows11) ISO file, depending on the version you want.
+2. Download the [Windows 11](https://www.microsoft.com/en-us/software-download/windows11) ISO file, depending on the version you want.
 3. Download and install [Ventoy](https://github.com/ventoy/Ventoy) to your desired USB flash drive.
 4. Prepare the folder structure:
     - In your newly created Ventoy USB disk, create the following folders: `ISO` and `Templates`. <br/> *They should be at the root of the drive.*